Discounts and Help with Fees

 The Martha Hamilton Trust

-The Part-time Fee Grant could give you a grant towards your course tuition fees.
+The Part-Time Fee Grant is only available for students on the Certificate of Higher Education Programme, and could give you a grant towards your course tuition fees.
 The level of grant available is linked to the number of credits you study, so you need to choose all your courses for the full academic year in advance.